sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 Inspired by Marie Chandra's idea [Ability to Schedule when Process Builder Triggers](https://success.salesforce.com/ideaView?id=08730000000DjEmAAK).

+Inspired by Narender Singh's idea [Ability to schedule flows, workflows and processes in process builder](https://success.salesforce.com/ideaView?id=0873A000000EA71QAG).

 No more waiting for records to be updated or creating clever workarounds to cause records to be updated to cause these actions to fire.